-Having a Last Will and Testament in Texas is a cost effective way to distribute your property just as you wish when you pass away.
+Having a will in Texas is a cost effective way to distribute your property just as you wish when you pass away.
 A person who dies without a will is described as "intestate".
 Texas has laws for intestate succession, but very often the law does not follow the desires of the deceased person.
-For example, it is very common for spouses to have children from other marriages.
-The Texas law is very specific about how property passes to spouses and children when there is no will.
-Very often the law will not distribute your property the way you would choose.
-Also, probating a Will in Texas is relatively inexpensive especially when compared to an heirship proceeding, which is the process required to distribute the property of a person who dies intestate.
-Therefore, it is very important for a person to execute a will.
+Also, probating a will in Texas is relatively inexpensive especially when compared to an heirship proceeding, which is the process required to distribute the property of a person who dies intestate.

 If your will leaves assets to a minor child, grandchild, or another beneficiary, we can create a trust within your will.
 A trust is a way to protect the assets while the minor beneficiary matures into a responsible adult.
 You will need to choose a trustee for the trust.
 The trustee has broad powers to manage the trust assets and to distribute the property to the minor as financial needs arise.
-The trust is released to the beneficiary at the age that you choose.
-When your beneficiary reaches the specified age, then he or she will have full control of the remaining assets and the trust is dissolved.
+When your beneficiary reaches the specified age in your will, then the beneficiary will have full control of the remaining assets and the trust is dissolved.

 Powers of Attorney